Where to spend Christmas in Europe

-Venice is a lovely place to visit at any time of year, but it looks even more striking during this season.
+Venice is a lovely place to visit at any time of year and at least a day and night in Venice is highly recommended, but it looks even more striking during this season.
 The floating city’s many rivers reflect Venice’s Christmas lights beautifully and the Christmas markets here are truly unique.
 Pick up a hand painted Venetian mask to present to a loved one on Christmas morning, or bring back some of Italy’s best festive food.

 Manchester’s Christmas markets are some of the biggest and best in the UK.
 Plan your route through them all and you’ll get to smell, taste and see everything that the city has to offer.
 Enjoy Christmas treats like bratwurst, hot fudge donuts and warm hot chocolate before setting off in search of gifts.